UPPMAX/programming_formalisms/docs/project_start/startup.md

 !!! admonition "Parts to be covered!"

 	- &#9745; Planning
 	    - Pseudocode
 	    - Unified Modelling Language
 	- &#9744; Testing
 	    - Different levels
 	    - We don't do this today!
 	- &#9745; Source/version control
 	    - Git
 	    - We have a starting point!
             - GitHub as remote backup
         - &#9744; Collaboration
   	    - GitHub
 	- &#9745; Sharing
 	    - &#9745; open science
 	    - &#9744; citation
 	    - &#9745; licensing
 	- &#9744; Documentation

+## EXTRA

+## GitHub
+There are two more ways to create “copies” of repositories into your user space:

+- A repository can be marked as **template** and new repositories can be **generated** from it, like using a cookie-cutter.
+The newly created repository will start with a new history, only one commit, and not inherit the history of the template.
+- You can **import** a repository from another hosting service or web address.
+This will preserve the history of the imported project.

 !!! keypoints

     - A repository can have one or multiple remotes (we will revisit these later).
     - A remote (GitHub) in this case serves as a full backup of your work.
     - Code development might be easier to develop in the local git repo since you can run and test locally in an easy way.